your adventure in

 2

 Students complete at least 12 credits in arts and humanities and 9 credits in social science from approved lists.
-These credits can also be used to meet the U.S. Diversity and International Perspectives requirements.
+These credits can also be used to meet the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements.

 3